 South Street Bridge

-If you’ve ever seen a skyline shot of Philadelphia on a postcard or calendar, odds are it was taken from the South Street Bridge.
+If you have ever seen a skyline shot of Philadelphia on a postcard or calendar, odds are it was taken from the South Street Bridge.
 It is the premiere location for the best skyline shot of the city.
 Connecting the main hub of the city to University City (UPenn and Drexel), you can walk here from either Center City or West Philly.

-While finding a unique shot may be tough at this point, this is where you go for the classic Philly skyline photo.
+While finding a unique shot may be tough at this point, this is where you go for the classic Philly skyline.
 You can highlight all the Center City buildings in full frame with a crystal clear reflection off the river.
 If you want a full-length photo, you can still fit in the FMC building on the western side of the river.
 The FMC building is an intimidating structure in and of itself, so it makes for a great photo as the main subject of a frame.
 What I really love here are the Easter eggs in the photos.
-If you go during the evening, you’ll notice light trails on the Schuylkill Expressway.
+If you go during the evening, you will notice light trails on the Schuylkill Expressway.
 During sunset, certain window panels on the Liberty buildings reflect gold from the sun, while the rest of building is painted in a hypnotizing teal-green-blue color.
 And since several buildings in the skyline light up in different, changing colors, each shot can capture the city in a different color- literally!

 If you visit at night, the colors of the building reflect beautifully, so make sure you bring a tripod for a long exposure.
 And on the right night, sunset will paint the sky pink and purple, making for an incredible skyline photo.